Green Burial: An affordable and environmentally-friendly alternative death care option

 What if there is no green burial cemetery near me?

-You can consider making a burial in a cemetery greener by choosing not to have embalming performed and using a biodegradable casket.
+You can make a burial in a cemetery greener by choosing not to have embalming and using a biodegradable casket.
 If the cemetery allows it, you can choose not to use a concrete burial vault.

-Do I need a funeral director?
-And, how do I choose a funeral company for a green burial?
+Do I need a funeral director for a green burial?

 In most states, you do not legally need to employ a funeral director.
 It is just a convention that we do.
 10 states have legislation that stipulates only a funeral director can transport the deceased and obtain the necessary permits and death certificates.